 If you work in a state or integrated school, the Board of Trustees is your employer for KiwiSaver purposes.
 If you change schools, you're treated as starting new employment.
 If you're not already in KiwiSaver you will be automatically enrolled even though you stay on the same payroll.

 If you start working a secondary job:

 - contributions should be deducted from any new jobs you start, as well as your main employment

 - all your employers will make compulsory contributions.

-If you make regular contributions directly to your KiwiSaver scheme provider and you stop working, check with your scheme provider to see if you can stop your contributions.
+If you make regular contributions directly to your KiwiSaver scheme provider and you stop working, let your scheme provider know.